openblockchains/crypto-quotes/README.md

 Find more in [**`Anthony_Pompliano,_Bitcoin_Cheerleader.yml` »**](Anthony_Pompliano,_Bitcoin_Cheerleader.yml)

-### Dan McArdle,  Bitcoin "There is No Alternative", Bitcon is the New (Gold) Standard
+### Dan McArdle,  Bitcoin "There is No Alternative", Bitcoin is the New (Gold) Standard

 **GENIUS ALERT!
 GENIUS ALERT!
 GENIUS ALERT!**